CtrlK

 Completeness

-Clearly answers both what ('creating diagrams, documents, tables, and extracting context from Miro boards') and when ('Use when the user asks about Miro capabilities, wants to create content on Miro boards, or needs to work with Miro board data') with explicit trigger guidance.
+Clearly answers both 'what' (creating diagrams, documents, tables, extracting context from Miro boards) and 'when' with an explicit 'Use when' clause covering three trigger scenarios: asking about Miro capabilities, creating content on Miro boards, or working with Miro board data.

 3 / 3